nuxt/content/docs/content/blog/ui-pro-docs-migration.md

 ### 2. Create `content.config.ts` file

-This configuration file define your data structure.
+This configuration file defines your data structure.
 A collection represents a set of related items.
-In the case of the docs starter, there is two different collections, the `landing` collection representing the home page, one for the landing page and another for the doc pages.
+In the case of the docs starter, there are two different collections, the `landing` collection representing the home page, one for the landing page and another for the doc pages.

 ```js [content.config.ts]
 import { defineContentConfig, defineCollection, z } from '@nuxt/content'